loganrath/dwap-main/autoclick.md

 # Step 1: Install the Extension
  1. Go to [https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} install the extension.
- 2. Use the puzzle piece icon to pin the extension.
+ 2. Use the puzzle piece icon to pin the extension to your browser.

 # Step 2: Download and install the configuration File
 This configuration file currently works, but we cannot guarantee that it will always work.